Agriculture in California: Pests

 The Mexfly (Mexican fruit fly, Anastrepha ludens) has repeatedly invaded the southern part of the state.
 Sterile insect technique (SIT) has been used to great success to eradicate them every time, both here and in Texas.
-(See also .)

 The Medfly (Mediterranean fruit fly, Ceratitis capitata) has also been controlled with SIT both here and in Florida, although before 1980 both states used malathion baits.
 Eradication by SIT was accomplished with the help of the Nuclear Techniques in Food and Agriculture program, a joint effort of the United Nations Food and Agriculture Organization and the International Atomic Energy Agency (FAO-IAEA).
-(See also .)
 Studies of the Medfly invasion here show that there have been many almost-invasions at the state's airports and other ports, most of which have failed to establish including a small infestation in 1975 in Los Angeles which was eradicated using SIT.
 This has informed quarantine and invasion biology efforts and studies on the Medfly around the world.